ppy/osu-wiki/news/2023-01-01-osumonthly-6.md

 #### New mixed skins subforum

-The osu! skinning forums have disallowed mixed skins almost since their inception, which included removal of the threads.
-Around 2 years ago this was indirectly changed, mixed skins were still not allowed, however moderators were not allowed to remove offending posts.
+The osu! skinning forums have disallowed mixed skins almost since their inception, which included removal of their threads.
+Around 2 years ago this was indirectly changed, mixed skins were still not allowed, however moderators were no longer allowed to remove offending posts.
 Only the original creators of elements used could file a DMCA claim to take down these offending posts, but few did.
 This has in turn caused a lot of bloat on the skinning forums, causing a huge drop in traffic as fully original skins were now harder to find.

 About 2 months ago internal movements to improve skinning in osu! were started and the mixed skins quickly became a big topic in this.
-A new forum dedicated to mixed skins, now called **re**mixed skins was created, the [Remixed Skins](https://osu.ppy.sh/community/forums/124) subforum.
+A new forum was created dedicated to mixed skins, now called **re**mixed skins, the [Remixed Skins](https://osu.ppy.sh/community/forums/124) subforum.
 This new subforum allows for posting of said skins with the caviat that proper credits are required.
-Original creators are of cource still able to make use of their rights and file DMCA claims if they have an issue with their elements being used in a skin.
+Original creators are of course still able to make use of their rights and file DMCA claims if they have an issue with their elements being used in a skin.

 One thing worth pointing out is that the rules for the other two subforums, [Completed Skins](https://osu.ppy.sh/community/forums/109) and [Work In Progress](https://osu.ppy.sh/community/forums/119) skins, have remained the same, so please do keep note of that when you are submitting your skin.